 Every virus changes over time.
 These “changed” viruses are called variants.
 Several common SARS-CoV-2 variants have emerged.
 Scientists study these variants to see if they make people sicker and if they spread more easily.
 They also look at data to confirm if COVID-19 vaccines still work to protect people who have a particular variant.

-At least four variants of concern are known to be circulating in the United States:
+At least five variants of concern are known to be circulating in the United States:

 - B.1.1.7 (Alpha): Found in the United States in December 2020.